What is a broken email?

 First, large animated GIFs and video tend to add to the loading speed of your email, and can frustrate your subscribers because they won’t see the full narrative you’re trying to get across when heavy images are still loading.
 Things get even trickier on mobile where loading images might make it look as though you sent an empty email.

-The Fix: Since not every client will support animated GIFs or video, optimize the first frame of your GIF and include a fallback image for your video.
+Since not every client will support animated GIFs or video, optimize the first frame of your GIF and include a fallback image for your video.
 For both, ensure that the image accurately captures your message.

 Be aware of frequency for this technique.
 Used sparingly, animated GIFs and video can surprise and delight subscribers.
 Used too frequently, the same subscribers may tire of them and become less likely to engage with your campaigns.